JayJohnson1/dev-notes/wp-bootstrap4-tips.md

 ```
 $ touch .gitignore
 ```
-* Add the following code to your .gitignore file:
+* Add the following code to your .gitignore file and change the !wp-content/themes/bhs-theme/ line to !wp-content/themes/your-theme/
 ```
 # Thanks to: https://gist.github.com/jdbartlett/444295